Classis English Toffee is buttery and rich, with the perfect crunch that doesn’t chip a tooth!

 Combine the butter, sugar, corn syrup, and water in a heavy saucepan.

-I find it easier to use this type gadget to chop my nuts.
+I find it easier to use this type of gadget to chop my nuts.
 They stayed contained and don’t fly all over my kitchen.

 Because of my apprehension with this recipe, I used a candy thermometer and the ice trick.
-I just happen to have a candy thermometer but you could just use the ice.
+I just happen to have a candy thermometer, but you could just use the ice.

-When the candy has reached the correct temperature it hardens immediately upon hitting the ice.
+When the candy has reached the correct temperature, it hardens immediately upon hitting the ice.

 Handy trick, right?